Today in my children’s literature class, we had a lecture on young adult literature.

 So the class today was really informative and one that I definitely am glad that I didn’t miss.

-I mean, what is ed did you know that S.E.
+I mean, did you know that S.E.
 Hinton was sixteen when she wrote The Outsiders?
 Now, I’m not a #1 fan of the Outsiders but that is seriously badass.
 As an aspiring writer, I must admit that I am quite impressed.

 But it really got me thinking about young adult literature in general.
 I remember when I was younger and there wasn’t much of a young adult section in the bookstore.
 I remember having to special order books because bookstores would never have them.